MyUNiDAYS/github-documents/.github/contributing.md

 A full and up to date JavaScript style guide with examples can be accessed [here](https://github.com/MyUNiDAYS/StyleGuide/tree/master/Javascript).

-### CSS Style Guide
+### LESS Style Guide

-A full and up to date css style guide with examples can be accessed [here](https://github.com/johnnolan/StyleGuide/tree/master/CSS).
+A full and up to date css style guide with examples can be accessed [here](https://github.com/MyUNiDAYS/StyleGuide/tree/master/LESS).

 ## xUnit Testing Style Guide